Ask a doctor about a prescription for TIONER 100 mg/ml ORAL SOLUTION

 Very rare: may affect 1 in 10,000 people

-Store this medication in a safe and protected place, to which no one else can access.
-This medication can cause serious harm or even be fatal to people who have not been prescribed it.
+Keep this medication in a safe and protected place, where others cannot access it.
+This medication can cause serious harm and even be fatal to people who have not been prescribed it.

 Do not use this medication after the expiration date that appears on the packaging and on the label of the bottle after CAD.
 The expiration date is the last day of the month indicated.